kingepic84/symphony-language/README.md

-# Symphony, a stack language brought to you by the 273 class.
+# Symphony, a stack language.

-This extension offers extensive syntax highlighting for the 273 class SYMPHONY stack language.
+This extension offers extensive syntax highlighting for the SYMPHONY stack language.

 ## Features